orblivion/offline-cryptoparty/crypto_before.md

 ## Instructions

+You will gather 6 pieces of information, each of which is 40 alphanumeric characters.
+Some are known as SHA-1 sums, and the others are known as PGP fingerprints.
+You need not know what these means now.
+Your host, and any other crypto-aware guests, will explain it to you at the party, and what they can do to confirm the software.

 Obviously it would make no sense as far a trust goes to give you the data myself, so I will guide you to how to find it from official pages.
-Again, each piece of information is just 40 alphanumeric characters.

 First GnuPG.
 If you go to: http://www.gnupg.org/ you will see that it endorses gpg4win.org for Windows and gpgtools.org for Mac OS X.